Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

-I feel that no one in the entire crypto industry can give a good answer because the real answer is something people don't want to hear—that what you are doing is basically how to reasonably make a fortune by selling "tulips."
+I feel like no one in the entire crypto industry can give a good answer because the real answer is something people don't want to hear—that what you are doing is basically how to reasonably make a fortune by selling "tulips."
 You can certainly package it differently, but essentially, anything that is purely value extraction for the whole world is probably not a good thing.
-And this is the reality that many people in the crypto industry do not want to face.
+And that is the reality that many people in the crypto industry are unwilling to face.

 Part 15: The Great Value Debate